 The WordPress website manual backup process is incomplete until you download the backup of the database.
 There are many ways to download the backup of the database.
 We’re going to share two very important and most natural.

-Backup the WordPress Database using phpMyAdmin or download the backup of WordPress database using Adminer if you don’t have access to cPanel.
+Backup the WordPress Database using phpMyAdmin, or download the WordPress database backup using Adminer if you don’t have access to cPanel.

 Lets’ start with phpMyAdmin using cPanel.

 Steps to do manual Backup of WordPress Database using phpMyAdmin

 Login to your cPanel (or a hosting account) and Navigate to the Database section.
 There you can see the phpMyAdmin option.

 Step 2.
 Select the Database to Export or Download